 NOTE: A minimum grade of C is required in all nursing and general education courses.
 All support courses must be taken during or before the semester designated on the degree plan.

+To assure quality clinical learning experiences for all students, some evening and weekend clinical experiences may be required.
 Due to the continual change in clinical facilities, some alternate clinical learning experiences may be required in some semesters.